 2. Complete IRS Form 5695

-This form can be found online and will validate your qualification for the credit.
+This form can be found at IRS.gov.
+It will validate your qualification for the credit..

 3. Add renewable energy credit information to your typical form 1040